 Welcome to Phoenix Rising Homeschoolers!

-When we started homeschooling in 2010 we were overwhelmed by the choices available to us.
+When we started homeschooling in 2009 we were overwhelmed by the choices available to us.
 The never-ending search for quality curriculum often led to educational material teaching a religious theory that was not aligned with our beliefs.
 Like most homeschoolers we came across curriculum that zeroed in on our fears and insecurities and with the big promises came a bigger price tag that did not always guarantee a better education.
 In the end there were simply too many times where we thought we had the perfect curriculum only to crash and burn by the sheer weight of it.
 I almost threw in the towel.
 Luckily with the increase in Secular-Humanist-Freethinker homeschool communities we were connected with amazing resources and able to rise again!

-If you are a homeschooler or you are thinking about homeschooling, I hope you will find value in our efforts to present various perspectives of homeschooling.
+I hope you will find value in our efforts to present various perspectives of homeschooling.